WSWG: WVGA

 The tower collapse knocked WVGA off the air until January 1989, costing it considerable advertising revenue.
 Blaydes's parents initially sued Peachtree Telecasting for wrongful death compensation, claiming the station had been negligent in maintaining the tower.
 That lawsuit was dropped and replaced with one against Morris, to which the company responded with a countersuit.
 The matter proceeded to a jury trial in Chatham County in July 1991.
+The station had local news at the time of the tower collapse, but the two lead anchors departed during the station outage for other jobs.
+Morris replaced the newscast with morning and evening newsbriefs.
+Later in 1989, WVGA reinstated a longform newscast, which was aired live at 6 p.m. and replayed at 11 p.m.
+However, advertiser interest in the newscast was limited, and local businesses preferred to use radio and newspapers as they had for years.
+As a result, the newscast was discontinued in September 1990.

 In February 1992, Morris Network reached a deal to sell WVGA to WTXL-TV owner ET Broadcasting.
-ET immediately dropped what local programming remained on the station—which had not aired local news in more than a year—and turned it into a full-time satellite of WTXL-TV, also an ABC affiliate.
+ET immediately dropped what local programming remained on the station and turned it into a full-time satellite of WTXL-TV, also an ABC affiliate.
 The FCC granted permission for the two stations to be commonly owned in September, citing the fact that Morris had shopped the station to buyers since 1987 without success; company officials also noted that WVGA was sandwiched between two markets and national ratings services could not agree as to in which market the station belonged.
 However, the sale was never consummated due to what were described as technical differences.
 ET walked away from the deal on November 6, 1992.
 Without a programming source, WVGA left the air.